Chew/TARDIS-Docs/docs/lazarus.md

 - Laugh maniacally as the server population becomes the Master Race!

 After 3 minutes, Lord Rassilon himself will step in and restore the human race back their normal form.

+## Docotr Who characters

+You can also access all the skins of the Whovivan characters also available in the [Television GUI](/skins).

 ![Page 1](/images/docs/genetic_page_1.jpg)